aws/karpenter-provider-aws/website/content/en/preview/reference/cloudformation.md

 ---
-title: "Karpenter CloudFormation Setup"
+title: "CloudFormation"
-linkTitle: "CloudFormation Setup"
+linkTitle: "CloudFormation"
 weight: 5
 description: >
-  Descriptions of how Karpenter uses CloudFormation to set up permissions
+  Refernece of how Karpenter uses CloudFormation to set up permissions
 ---
 The [Getting Started with Karpenter]({{< relref "../getting-started/getting-started-with-karpenter" >}}) guide uses CloudFormation to bootstrap the cluster to enable Karpenter to create and manage nodes, as well as to allow Karpenter to respond to interruption events.
 This document describes the `cloudformation.yaml` file used in that guide.
 These descriptions should allow you to understand:

-* What Karpenter is authorized to do with your EKS cluster and AWS resources when using the `cloudformation.yaml` file
+* What Karpenter is authorized to do wbith your EKS cluster and AWS resources when using the `cloudformation.yaml` file
 * What permissions you need to set up if you are adding Karpenter to an existing cluster

 # Review the cloudformation.yaml file